Conifold transitions via affine geometry and mirror symmetry: Good relations

 \subsection{... at negative vertices.}

 We now describe models for $\tilde S$ and $\tilde S^*$ near a boundary vertex $p \in S$ (Definition \ref{tropical_domain}, condition $(e)$).
-We must have (point $(d)$ of Definition \ref{tropical_cycle}) that $j(p)$ is a negative vertex of $B$.
-Then, to construct $\tilde S$ inside $X_B$, we use as the local model for the fibration, the negative fibration of Example \ref{ex.
+Then, $j(p)$ is a negative vertex of $B$ (point $(d)$ of Definition \ref{tropical_cycle}).
+To construct $\tilde S$ inside $X_B$, we use as the local model for the fibration, the negative fibration of \S \ref{ex.
 (2,1)}.
-To construct $\tilde S^*$ inside $\check X_B$ we use the positive fibration of Example \ref{ex.
+To construct $\tilde S^*$ inside $\check X_B$ we use the positive fibration of \S \ref{ex.
 (1,2)}.

 Let us start describing $\tilde S$.
-Let us consider the topological description of the negative fibration $f: X \rightarrow \R^3$ given at the beginning of Example \ref{ex.
+Let us consider the topological description of the negative fibration $f: X \rightarrow \R^3$ given at the beginning of \S \ref{ex.
 (2,1)}.
 Then let

-Since $\Delta$ is homeomorphic to a tropical line $V_1$, we have that $(0,0,0) \in j(S)$ is the image of a boundary vertex (here we assume that $(0,0)$ is the vertex of $\Delta$).
-Now recall that $\Sigma \subset \bar Y$ is the ``pair of pants'' which is mapped by $P$ to $\Delta$ and that $P^{-1}(\Delta_i)$ is the cylinder $S^1 \times \Delta_i$, where $S^1 \subset T^2$ represents the class $-e_3$, $-e_2$ and $e_2 + e_3$ when $i = 1,2,3$ respectively.
+Since $\Delta$ is homeomorphic to a tropical line $V^1$, we have that $(0,0,0) \in j(S)$ is the image of a boundary vertex (here we assume that $(0,0)$ is the vertex of $\Delta$).
+Now recall that $\Sigma \subset \bar Y$ is the ``pair of pants'' which is mapped by $\bar f$ to $\Delta$ and that $\bar f^{-1}(\Delta_i)$ is the cylinder $S^1 \times \Delta_i$, where $S^1 \subset T^2$ represents the class $-e_3$, $-e_2$ and $e_2 + e_3$ when $i = 1,2,3$ respectively.
 If $\pi: X \rightarrow Y$ is the $S^1$ quotient defining the space $X$, then we define the lift $\tilde S \subset X$ of $j(S)$ to be